zakzackr/til/object-oriented-programming/association/inheritance/polymorphism-dynamic-binding.md

         // ERROR!!
         // The study method is defined in the Person class, so only person objects can call the method.
-        // In this case, p1 is an Animal object, not a Person object.
+        // In this case, p1 is Animal type, not Person type.
         // p1.study();

         // Casting